praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 to support other integer sizes, unsigned math, and floating-point numbers.

 This
-also meant implementing conversions (casts) betweeen all the types would need to be supported.
+also meant implementing conversions (casts) between all the types would need to be supported.
 It's unglamorous and terrifyingly boring code to write but it needed to be done.